Plan Your Visit

 Giamatti Research Center Hours

-Parking in Cooperstown is limited and paid parking is in effect Memorial Day weekend through Columbus Day.
+Parking in Cooperstown is limited, and paid parking is in effect Memorial Day weekend through Columbus Day.
+Get the app to conveniently pay for parking at PassportParking.com.

 Park in one of our three free perimeter Trolley Lots and avoid driving in the congested downtown area of the Village.